Dave Pomeroy: Youth and career

-Among his most recent projects are Three Ring Circle, an "acoustic jam band powergrass trio" with Rob Ickes and Andy Leftwich, and The Taproom Tapes, a live recording of collective improvisations featuring 14 of Nashville's musicians, including Jeff Coffin, Pat Bergeson, Johnny Neel, and others.
+Among his most recent projects are Three Ring Circle, an "acoustic jam band powergrass trio" with Rob Ickes and Andy Leftwich, a violinist, and The Taproom Tapes, a live recording of collective improvisations featuring 14 Nashville musicians including Jeff Coffin, Pat Bergeson, Johnny Neel from the Allman Brothers Band and others.
 Three Ring Circle's second CD, Brothership, was released on ResoRevolution Records in April 2011.
 He produced Restless, the first album of new material by Sweethearts of the Rodeo in over ten years, released in 2012.
 His third solo album, Angel in the Ashes, was released in 2017 to positive reviews.

 Pomeroy has been active in the Nashville community, raising over $495,000 for Nashville's Room in the Inn Homeless program with his annual "Nashville Unlimited Christmas" concerts over the past 22 years.
-Over the years, Pomeroy has become more and more involved in the musicians union as an advocate for working musicians.
+Over the years, Pomeroy has become more involved in the musicians union as an advocate for working musicians.
 In December 2008, he was elected president of the Nashville-based Local 257 of the American Federation of Musicians, succeeding longtime president Harold Bradley.
-In June 2010, he was also elected to the International Executive Board of the AFM for a three-year term and re-elected in 2013 and 2016.
-In November 2011, Pomeroy was re-elected without opposition to a second three-year term as President of Local 257 and again in 2014, 2017, and 2020.
+In June 2010, he was also elected to the international executive board of the AFM for a three-year term and re-elected in 2013 and 2016.
+In November 2011, Pomeroy was re-elected without opposition to a second three-year term as the president of Local 257 and again in 2014, 2017, and 2020.
 He was one of the AFM leaders in the forefront of the effort to reform airline carry on policies for musical instruments, a process completed in December 2014.
-In addition to his AFM responsibilities, Pomeroy continues to record, write and perform in a variety of musical settings, and his latest release is the single "World Peace" co-written and performed with Regina McCrary.
+In addition to his AFM responsibilities, Pomeroy records, writes, and performs in a variety of musical settings.
+His latest release is the single "World Peace" co-written and performed with Regina McCrary.

 Discography

-Recordings under his own name or as part of a group:
+Recordings under his name or as part of a group: